Seris0/Gustav0/Addons/ArmatureXXMI/README.md

 5. **Clean Armature**:
    - Removes bones from the armature that are not linked to any vertex groups.

+6. **Split Mesh by Vertex Groups**
+   - Identifies all identical prefixes Vertex Groups and split the mesh based on them, then cleans up the empty vertex groups.

 ## Installation and Usage

 1. Copy the `RenameArmatureXXMI.py` script to the Blender add-ons directory.
 2. Activate the add-on through the Blender add-ons preferences menu.
 3. Use the "ArmatureXXMI" panel in the "XXMI Scripts" section of Blender's 3D editor to access the add-on's functionalities.
+4. For a demonstration of the add-on in action, watch the video [here](https://streamable.com/7lf7yw).

 ## Author